upadhyaykapil142-prog/donation-reuse-platform/README.md

-# 🚀 Donation & Reuse Platform
+# 🚀 Community Donation & Resource Exchange Platform

 A full-stack web application that allows users to donate clothes and household items easily and helps connect donors with people in need.